 Menzies Aviation –For duty-free and baggage +353 1 9446116

 Sky Handling Partner – +353 1 8141400

 - Knives, hunting knives, and razor blades

 There are regulations stating that some liquids and gels are not permitted, please contact the airline directly about this.
 EU law covers some of these regulations.

 When flying out of Dublin Airport, all security issues are overseen by the Airport Police section.
 The Airport Police are responsible for all security matters and the safe operation of the airport.
 There is a fixed charge system if you break some laws, you can be fined with a fixed charge notice.
-Airport Police manage traffic issues in the airport grounds.
+Airport Police manage traffic issues on the airport grounds.
 If you need to contact the Airport Police section please contact +353(0)8144300 or in an emergency call +353(0)18144666.

 Metal detectors are installed in Dublin Airport and security is important.
 Screening and checking of bags will be required passing through security checkpoints.
-Make sure to remove metal items from your person and luggage and place into plastic container provided.
+Make sure to remove metal items from your person and luggage and place them into the plastic container provided.
 Laptop computers will need to be scanned, and smartphones will be allowed on the aircraft.
-It’s a good idea not to get items gift wrapped because if they need to be opened and checked by security staff.
+It’s a good idea not to get items gift-wrapped because if they need to be opened and checked by security staff.
 Please plan ahead and don’t be delaying at security checkpoints.
 Make sure to have your passport and travel documents in a safe place and easily accessible.